Just Dance celebrates all types of dance. We categorize dancers according to their age.

 - Acro: a routine incorporating acrobatic/gymnastic technique.
 The routine may also contain 50% of dance movements such as, jazz technique.

-- Musical Theatre One: a routine which portrays an idea, theme or character.
+- Due to Covid-19, Musical Theatre One will not be permitted for 2021.
+Musical Theatre One: a routine which portrays an idea, theme or character.
 Inspiration may be taken from a musical stage production, movie or television production.
 Must include live vocals.

 - Musical Theatre Two: a routine which portrays an idea, theme or character.
 Inspiration may be taken from a musical stage production, movie or television production.
 Includes lip-syncing.